-Gaming/Gambling laws in India prohibit betting or wagering and any act which is intended to aid or facilitate the same.
-Gaming/Gambling being a State subject, different States in India have different gaming/gambling laws.
+Online Gaming/Gambling laws in India prohibit betting or wagering and any act which is intended to aid or facilitate the same.
+Gaming/Gambling being a State subject, gaming/gambling in India have laws which differ from state to state .
 This would mean what is permitted in one State may be an offence in another.
-The Public Gambling Act, 1867, is the central enactment on the subject, which has been adopted by certain states of India like Uttar Pradesh, Punjab, Madhya Pradesh etc. The other States in India have enacted their own legislation to regulate gaming / gambling activities within its territory.
-It is to be noted that State Legislations have been enacted prior to the advent of virtual / online gambling and therefore references of gaming/gambling in respective state legislatures are in relation to physical premises only, barring Sikkim and Nagaland which are the only States who have introduced regulations pertaining the online gaming.
+The Public Gambling Act, 1867, is the central enactment on the subject, which has been adopted by certain states of India like Uttar Pradesh, Punjab, Madhya Pradesh etc. The other States have enacted their own legislation to regulate gaming / gambling in India activities within its territory.
+It is to be noted that State Legislations have been enacted prior to the advent of virtual / online gambling in India and therefore references of gaming/gambling in India, in respective state legislatures are in relation to physical premises only, barring Sikkim and Nagaland which are the only States who have introduced regulations pertaining the online gaming.

-After going through the State gambling laws, it is found that, except the State of Orissa and Assam, most of the States have excluded ‘games of skill’ from applicability of its respective gaming/gambling laws.
+After going through the State gambling laws for online gambling in India, it is found that, except the State of Orissa and Assam, most of the States have excluded ‘games of skill’ from applicability of its respective gaming/gambling laws.
 Further, playing certain games including ‘Poker’, both online and offline, is permitted under the laws of West Bengal, Nagaland and Sikkim subject to licence from the appropriate State Authorities.
 But this would be applicable only in the territorial limits of the respective State.
 In Goa, gambling is permitted only in Government permitted places operated as casinos.

-The issue of online gambling still remains a grey area which is yet to be adjudicated by Courts of India.
+The issue of online gambling in India laws in India still remains a grey area which is yet to be adjudicated by Courts of India.
 Having said that, necessary inferences can be drawn from orders passed by the Court while deciding the issue of whether a particular game is a ‘game of skill’ or a ‘game of chance’.
 But the issue of whether a ‘game of chance’, if played like a sport without stakes amount to gambling or not? still remains largely undecided.

 Game of Skill v.
 Game of Chance: